kerneltlv/live-coding-1/README.md

 # KernelTLV Live Coding Session #1 Demo
 Code for Live Coding Session 1.

 Hi!
-This session is dedication to creating a driver and monitor application for an imaginary heart rate monitor device.
+This session is dedicated to creating a driver and monitor application for an imaginary heart rate monitor device.
 When built and run, the final result looks approximately like this:

 ![screenshot](monitor_screenshot.png)